 The European Association of National Productivity Centres (EANPC) was established in 1966 as a successor body to the European Productivity Agency.
 Its purpose is "to facilitate and increase exchanges of information and experiences, and arrange co-operation among participating bodies".
-Its seat is in Leuven/Louvain, near Brussels.

 Membership in the Association is open to all 'national productivity centres' or institutions deemed their equivalent within the member states of the 'United Nations Economic Commission for Europe'.

 The Memorandum sets out the goals of the EANPC and the prime areas of concern.